rpm0618/writeups/ductf/pwnOrWeb/writeup.md

 ### Pointer tagging
 v8 uses another trick with it's pointers to save space and increase performance: pointer tagging.
 If a value has the least significant bit is set, then the value is treated as a pointer.
 If it's cleared, then instead it's treated as a number.
 When treated as a number, the value is called a small integer, or Smi.

 When treating the value as a pointer, the actual offset (remember, these are compressed pointers) is calculated by first subtracting 1, clearing the LSB.
-This means that we loose some granularity, but keep our entire memory range addressable.
+This means that we lose some granularity, but keep our entire memory range addressable.

 Then treating the value as an Smi, the LSB is ignored, and the remaining 31 bits are treated as an integer.
 So we can't store a full 32 bit value, but hey, they're called "small" for a reason.